shraddhaKodes/E-cell/README.md

 - State management with `useState` for interactivity.
 - Navigation handled by **React Router**.

-### Tailwind CSS:
-- Utility-first styling for fast and responsive design.
-- Animations and hover effects for enhanced visuals.

 ### JavaScript:
 - Event handling to make the grid interactive.
 - Conditional logic to implement the advanced features.